 Daniel Hornal is licensed to practice in the District of Columbia.
 He specializes in Consumer Protection, Torts, and Contracts.
-He is the co-author of the legal textbook Bargain, Exchange and Liability, which is currently being used to instruct first-year students at Georgetown Law School in torts and contracts.
+He is the co-author of the legal textbook Bargain, Exchange and Liability, which is currently being used to instruct first-year students at Georgetown University Law Center in torts and contracts.
 He has a J.D. from Georgetown Law School.
 His non-legal interests include motorcycling, photography and alternative energy.

 Kelsey Phipps is licensed to practice in the District of Columbia.
 She specializes in the area of criminal defense, litigating misdemeanor cases on behalf of defendants in the Superior Court of the District of Columbia.
 Prior to joining Talos Law, Kelsey completed a two-year clerkship in the Chambers of the Honorable Marisa J. Demeo.
 Kelsey represented juvenile respondents in D.C.
 Superior Courts as a member of the Georgetown University Law Center’s Juvenile Justice Clinic and served indigent clients as a legal fellow in the Orleans Public Defender’s office in New Orleans, Louisiana.
 Prior to Kelsey’s work in criminal law, she served on the staff of the late Senator Edward M. Kennedy, working in the area of disability policy on the United States Senate Health, Education, Labor, and Pensions Committee.
-Kelsey holds a JD from the Georgetown University Law Center and an M.A. from the University College Dublin, Ireland, where she studied as a Fulbright Fellow.
+Kelsey holds a J.D. from the Georgetown University Law Center and an M.A. from the University College Dublin, Ireland, where she studied as a Fulbright Fellow.
 Her non-legal interests include mid-century modern art, travel, and science fiction.

 Dan Snow is an Associate at Talos Law.
 He is licensed to practice in the District of Columbia and California.
 He specializes in civil rights, consumer rights, and criminal defense, including civil suits on behalf of wrongly convicted individuals.
 Prior to his involvement with Talos Law, Dan practiced as a District of Columbia Assistant Attorney General in the Juvenile Section of the Public Safety Division.
 He earned his J.D. from the Georgetown University Law Center.
 While in law school, he worked as a member of the Juvenile Justice Clinic and as a law clerk for the Office of the General Counsel for DC Public Schools, granting him a unique insight into issues facing young people in the District.
 In his spare time, Dan enjoys acting, classical music, and board games.

 Ephraim “Eph” Unell is Of Counsel with Talos Law.
 He holds a J.D. from Georgetown University Law Center.
 He is licensed to practice in Maryland and before the U.S. Court of Appeals for Veterans Claims.
 He is also accredited by the Department of Veterans Affairs to assist claimants with the preparation, presentation, and prosecution of claims for VA benefits.
 Eph came to Talos Law after completing a clerkship with Judge William S. Greenberg of the U.S. Court of Appeals for Veterans Claims.
 He focuses on Veteran’s Claims, Innocence Compensation for the wrongfully convicted, and disputes before the Court of Federal Claims.
-He is the proud father of three children.

 Samantha Godwin is Of Counsel with Talos Law.
 She is licensed to practice in the District of Columbia and advises Talos Law on a wide spectrum of trial and appellate litigation issues.
 Samantha earned her J.D. from Georgetown Law and her B.A. and M.A. in philosophy with distinction from University College London.
 Samantha has published articles in constitutional law, family law, judicial review, health and medical law and has presented her research at numerous conferences and workshops at universities across the United States and Europe.
-In addition to her work for Talos Law, Samantha is engaged in graduate research at Yale Law School and Cambridge University on a Gates Cambridge Scholarship and has been employed as a research fellow by Georgetown Law and taught sections at Yale on international challenges and bioethics and the law.
+In addition to her work for Talos Law, Samantha is engaged in graduate research at Yale Law School and Cambridge University on a Gates Cambridge Scholarship and has been employed as a research fellow by Georgetown University Law Center and taught sections at Yale on international challenges and bioethics and the law.
 Samantha enjoys squash, independent films, political philosophy, and 20th century abstract expressionism.
 For current publications, please visit samanthagodwin.com.

-Andrew Schweizer is a law clerk with Talos Law.
+Andrew Schweizer is a Law Clerk with Talos Law.
 He currently attends Georgetown University Law Center and will graduate in 2016.
 Andrew graduated summa cum laude from West Chester University with a B.A. in philosophy.
 Prior to Talos Law, Andrew was a law clerk with the Advocates for Equal Justice and Education.
 He has also worked on issues of poverty and human rights for various nonprofits.
 Andrew is passionate about his hobbies of painting, cooking, and playing the piano.

-Evan D’Aversa is a summer associate at Talos Law.
+Evan D’Aversa is a Summer Associate at Talos Law.
 He graduated summa cum laude from East Stroudsburg University in 2014.
 He studied Computer Science and Political Science.
 Evan will graduate from The George Washington University Law School in 2017.

-Melissa Doura is a law clerk at Talos Law.
+Melissa Doura is a Law Clerk at Talos Law.
 She graduated cum laude from Fordham University in 2014.
 She will be part of the Affordable Housing Transaction Clinic in the Fall of 2015.
 She will graduate Georgetown University Law Center in 2017.

-Jordan Liew is a summer intern at Talos Law.
+Jordan Liew is a Summer Intern at Talos Law.
 He graduated from Pomona College in 2010 with a B.A. in Political Science.
 He is currently enrolled at the Georgetown University Law Center and is scheduled to graduate in 2016.
 Jordan is a senior online editor for the Georgetown International Environmental Law Review and is a member of the Moot Court team.